GridSpace/grid-apps/notes.md

 # FDM todo

+* adaptive column to compensate for fine or layers that finish too quickly and melt
 * store/recover grid:print target against printer selected in device
 * expand internal supporting flats
 * first layer support speed should be same as shell speed